Quantum algorithms for group convolution, cross-correlation, and equivariant transformations: Details of algorithm for solving integral equation

 We now bound the condition number $\kappa$ and the operator norm of the cross-correlation matrix $\boldsymbol{\widetilde{K}}$ in \autoref{eq:app.discretized}.
 First, the operator norm of $\boldsymbol{K}$ can be bounded as follows:

 where we have used the triangle inequality, noting that the kernel is real non-negative, and the error estimate of the trapezoidal quadrature scales as $O(1/n^2)$.
 For example, the integral of the Manhattan-distance-exponential kernel in our example evaluates to $\iint e^{-(D(\vec{t},0))} d\vec{t} = 0.7869$, which is independent of $n$.
-Furthermore, we can scale the kernel values such that $ $ The condition number of $\boldsymbol{\widetilde{K}} = I +\lambda \boldsymbol{K}$ can then be bounded as
+For the (classical) numerical approximation to be stable, we require that $1- 0.7869|\lambda| = \Omega(1)$ \cite{conditionnumber}, which is indeed the case in our example specified by \autoref{eq:app.example}.
+The condition number of $\boldsymbol{\widetilde{K}} = I +\lambda \boldsymbol{K}$ can then be bounded as